zzali/PICN-simulation/README.md

 # PICN_simulation
-# written by Zeinab Zali
+ written by Zeinab Zali
-# April 2016
+ April 2016

-#requirements:
+#requirements
 python packages

-#Input files:
+#Input files
 you can download the trace files from http://ita.ee.lbl.gov/html/contrib/UCB.home-IP-HTTP.html.
 After downloading the trace compressed files, please generate The trace detail information using showtrace tool available in                         ftp://ita.ee.lbl.gov/software/UCB-home-IP.tools.tar.gz (gzcat <tracefile> | showtrace > trace_detail_file).
 Then place these files in a folder which is used in the execution and we explain about it in the next section.

-#Instructions for running the simulation:
+#Instructions for running the simulation
 - change the directory to PICN_simulation directory
 - execute command:
   $ python SimulatorExecution.py -p tracefiles_folder -c cache_policy -a availability_probability -r request_rate